padrinobook/padrinobook/chapters/user_profile.md

 \end{aside}

-A way to create random strings in Ruby is to use the [securerandom gem](http://ruby-doc.org/stdlib-2.1.4/libdoc/securerandom/rdoc/SecureRandom.html "securerandom gem").
+A way to create random strings in Ruby is to use the [SecureRandom class](http://ruby-doc.org/stdlib-2.2.3/libdoc/securerandom/rdoc/SecureRandom.html "securerandom class").
 By using the `before_create` callback, we create a token for each registered user (if you are in a situation where you already have a bunch of users and you now decide to create hashs for them, you have to create a migration script and migrate the existing user base):

 ```ruby